edenhindi/MazeNavigator/README.md

 git clone -b noetic-devel https://github.com/oscar-lima/ROSPlan.git
 ```

 ## Usage
 After installation, you can launch the robot simulation and begin exploring mazes.
 Follow the instructions specific to your scripts for operating the robot and managing its navigation tasks.

+Open 3 screens (Ideally using Terminator)

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.